This guide has everything you need to know about marketing.

 Marketing coordinators must be ready to contribute when necessary.
 So, they need skills in SEO, project management, social media, creativity, marketing, writing, critical thinking, and more.

-Below, there is a list of some of the most common responsibilities a marketing coordinator needs to have:
+Below, there is a list of some of the most common responsibilities a marketing coordinator has:

 - Back the marketing department initiatives in the planning and execution of marketing programs.